 The Board of Directors oversees the remuneration of the members of senior management and the heads of the internal control functions, including the risk management and compliance functions, and ensures the proper involvement of the internal control and other relevant functions within the Bank, notably the compliance function, risk management function and internal audit.
-The Managing Director, with the support of the HR Department, is responsible for the implementation of the Bank's Remuneration Policy and determines the remuneration of members of staff other than Senior Management.
+The Managing Director, with the support of the HR Department, is responsible for the implementation of the Bank's Remuneration Policy and determines the remuneration of members of staff other than Senior Management, within the brackets and limits set out in the Remuneration Policy.

 The Bank's internal control functions also play a role in the review of the remuneration policy.
-Firstly, the Head of Compliance analyses the Bank's compliance with applicable legislations, regulations, internal policies and risk culture, both in drafting the text of the policy and in its implementation.
+Firstly, the Compliance Department, under the responsibility of the Head of Compliance, analyses the Bank's compliance with applicable legislations, regulations, internal policies and risk culture, both in drafting the text of the policy and in its implementation.
 Secondly, the Risk Management function assists in the definition of suitable risk adjusted performance measures, as well as in assessing how the variable remuneration structure affects the Bank's risk profile and culture.
 Finally, the internal audit function carries out an independent review of the design, implementation and effects of the Bank's remuneration policy on its risk profile and the way these effects are managed, in accordance with the internal audit plan.